Cornwall with kids: unmissable places of myth and legend to feed imaginations

 Cornwall’s most iconic landmark is also the setting for a well-known fable that every child will recognise – Jack and the Beanstalk or Jack the Giant Killer.

 Legend has it that a giant built the Mount and would wade ashore to feast on the local farmers’ flocks.
 One day Jack from Marizion, the village opposite St Michael’s Mount, set off to sleigh the giant.
 He dug a pit half way up the mount and sounded his horn.
 The giant came running and fell into the hole, which Jack quickly filled.
-Half way up the mount there’s a heart-shaped stone which, apparently, you can feel beating.

 St Micheal’s Mount is accessible by a causeway at low tide and by boat at high tide.
-It is free to look around the harbour and village, and the National Trust looks after the castle and gardens.
-It is essential to check opening times before you visit.
+It is free to look around the harbour and village, and the National Trust manages the castle and gardens.

 Minions – the Hurler Stones

 Local legend has it that the Hurler Stones are the bodies of Cornish men caught hurling (a regional sport) on the Sabbath.
 They were turned to stone as punishment.

 Folklore aside, the stones are an impressive Bronze Age monument consisting of three separate circles.
-These would have been used for ceremonial purposes and possibly monitoring solar and stellar alignments, much like Stone Henge.
+These would have been used for ceremonial purposes and possibly monitoring solar and stellar alignments, much like Stonehenge.

 You can visit the Hurler Stones at Minions on Dartmoor for free.
 It’s a great place for a walk with a circular route that will take you past old copper mining works.